Show transcript Play Pause

 Dogs in the museum

-Dogs are allowed on a lead in the outdoor area - with the exception of the playground.
+Dogs on a leash are allowed in outdoor areas - excluding the playground.

-Dogs are not allowed in the buildings (except guide and assistance dogs).
-The same applies to the passenger ship ‘Henrichenburg’.
+Dogs are not allowed inside buildings (except guide and service dogs).
+The same policy applies to the passenger ship ‘Henrichenburg.’

 Small dog looks between pipes and valves.